 Defining a Buyer’s Market

 Again, the long and short of it is that a buyer’s market refers to any real estate market in which you’d rather be on the homebuyer’s side than the home seller’s side.
+Buyer’s market can be caused by economic circumstances, such as mortgage rates, or inflation and can change depending on location.
+If you are looking for a home and are able to choose a location, try finding an area that is experiencing more of a buyer’s market.

 To be a little more technical about it, in a buyer’s market, supply exceeds demand.
 In other words, there are more houses than there are people looking to buy.
 This means that the buyer has plenty of options to choose from, while the seller will have fewer prospects but more competition.

 In a buyer’s market, house hunters will generally have more wiggle room to negotiate and to get a better price, while sellers will have to work a little harder just to get interested parties through the door, much less close on a deal.
+Homes during this time generally sell for less than homes during a sellers market – making it an optimal time to look for the home you want.

 If You’re a Buyer…